 Direct access to Apache by using the public IP address of the instance may compromise server security.
-If you already have a domain name or if you want to register one for the Apache website, perform the following steps:
+If you already have a domain name or if you want to register a domain name for the Apache website, perform the following steps:

-- If the website to which the domain name points is hosted on an ECS instance in a Chinese mainland region, you must apply for an ICP filing for the domain name.
+If the website to which the domain name points is hosted on an ECS instance in a region inside the Chinese mainland, you must apply for an ICP filing for the domain name.

-- Use the resolved domain name to access Apache.
-Example: https://ecs-quickstarts.info.
+Use the resolved domain name to access Apache.
+Example: example.com.

 Step 6: (Optional) Release the ECS instance

 You can release the instance if you no longer need it.
-After the instance is released, the billing stops, and its data is lost and cannot be restored.
+After the instance is released, billing for the instance stops, and data of the instance is lost and cannot be restored.

-- Go back to the Instances page and find the instance that you want to release.
-In this topic, the EcsQuickStart instance is used.
+Go back to the Instances page and find the EcsQuickStart instance.

-- In the Release message, verify the instance to be released and click OK.
+In the Release message, verify the instance information and click OK.

 Step 7: View bills

-- In the left-side navigation pane, choose Details tab. .
-On the Bills page, click the
+In the left-side navigation pane, choose .
+Then, click the Billing Details tab.

-- Set Instance Name to EcsQuickStart and press the Enter key to start a search.
+Set Instance Name to EcsQuickStart and click Search.

 What to do next

-- For information about ECS instance families that are available for purchase, see Overview of instance families.
+For more information about ECS instance families that are available for purchase, see Overview of instance families.

-- For more information about how to create an ECS instance, see Creation method overview.
+For more information about how to create an ECS instance, see Creation methods.